Demographics of Saint Helena, Ascension and Tristan da Cunha: Saint Helena

-Saint Helena is the most populous part of Saint Helena, Ascension and Tristan da Cunha.
+When Saint Helena was discovered in the 16th century the island was uninhabited.
+With almost 10,000 inhabitants at the 1901 census, the highest number of residents was reached.
+However, this number included almost 6,000 Boer prisoners of war.
+Excluding the prisoners of war (who were on the island during 1900-1902), the highest population in the twentieth century was reached in 1987.
+The population gradually decreased thereafter and reached 4,000 in 2024, mainly descended from Africans, Mixed race African and Europeans, British settlers, East India Company employees and indentured labourers from the South Asian sub-Continent, East Indies, Madagascar and China.

 The language spoken in Saint Helena is English.

-The island has a small population of a few thousand inhabitants, mainly descended from Africans, Mixed race African and Europeans, British settlers, East India Company employees and indentured labourers from the South Asian sub-Continent, East Indies, Madagascar and China.

 The people of Saint Helena are Saint Helenians (though locally they are known as "Saints"); the demonym being Saint Helenian.

 A census in February 2016 recorded a population of 4,534 on the island.
 This compares with a figure of 4,257 recorded in 2008 and a figure of 5,157 recorded in 1998.
 The fall between 1998 and 2008 can be explained mostly by emigration, especially since 2002 when the islanders were granted full British citizenship.
 The main diasporas are to the United Kingdom, South Africa and more recently to the Falkland Islands, as well as on Ascension Island.
 The population density, based on the 2016 figure, is 37.3 persons per km2, or 95.3 per sq mile.

-Districts of Saint Helena

 The island of Saint Helena is administratively divided into eight districts, each with a community centre.
 The districts also serve as statistical subdivisions.
 The island is a single electoral area, sending twelve representatives to the Legislative Council.

-CIA World Factbook demographic statistics

-The following demographic statistics are from the CIA World Factbook, unless otherwise indicated.

-Population

-NB: the following [CIA] figures represent the whole territory, including Ascension Island and Tristan da Cunha.

-By 2010 estimates, per one thousand population: the birth rate is 10.95 births, and the death rate is 6.91 deaths.
-In the same year, it was estimated that the rate of population growth was 0.404%.

-The median age for 2010 is 38.2 years.
-The following tables describe age structure and human sex ratio, as estimated for 2010.
+Age structure

+Population by Sex and Age Group (Census 07.II.2021) (Data refer to resident population.):